JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

   4.4
 ```

-Besides C and Fortran that can be called directly using `ccall` function, it is possible to interact with other languages.
-There are many packages that provide an interface to interact with other languages.
-The following table shows an overview of those packagess
+Besides C and Fortran that can be called directly using `ccall` function, it is possible to interact with other languages using third-party packages.
+The following table shows an overview of those packages.

 | Language    | Calling from Julia                                         | Calling Julia                                                                       |
 | :---        | :---                                                       | :---                                                                                |